BlindMe User's Manual

-BlindMe’s purpose is to give the player a novel challenge of not being able to see very much around them, but in a way that is compatible with multiplayer at large, and also using the vanilla Blindness effect since it frequently goes underused.
+BlindMe’s purpose is to give the player a novel challenge of not being able to see very much around them, but in a way that is compatible with multiplayer at large, using the vanilla Blindness effect as the base since it frequently goes underused.

 I started developing it for myself after a long displeasure with the current vanilla and vanilla-adjacent style of multiplayer gameplay, as well as the very high visibility of LudoCrypt’s Movement Vision mod.
 Since then I’ve figured out said displeasure, but this is a byproduct of trying to discover it.
 I quite like the idea, and it has become a mainstay of my Minecraft instance, even if it’s turned off for most worlds.